jonas-45/Bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- React routing added to navigation menu
+- React routing added to navigation menu.
-- Displays list of books with their authors
-- Users can add new books to book collection
+- Use functional Component.
+- Use state and props.
+- Use react-redux and redux toolkit for state management.
+- Use store, actions and reducers in React.
+- Connect to Bookstore API via Redux toolkit to fetch, display, add and remove books.

 <!-- AUTHORS -->